OmprakashOrnold/notes/java/Serialization in Java .md

 * So we can use this advantage by serializing an object on one platform and using the byte stream on different platforms.
 In order to serialize an object, we need to implement the **java.io.Serializable interface**.

-To serialize an object into a byte stream, we need to call the writeObject() method of the ObjectOutputStream class.
+> To serialize an object into a byte stream, we need to call the writeObject() method of the ObjectOutputStream class.

+> To deserialize a byte stream into an object is readObject() method of ObjectInputStream class.

 #### java.io.Serializable Interface